-All three of these cryptocurrencies are available on various exchanges.
-And you can buy them in nearly any currency from throughout the world.
+Bitcoin Cash and Bitcoin Gold can be purchased on various exchanges in nearly any currency from throughout the world.
 This includes the U.S. dollar, the Euro, or the Pound.

-Like most other stock trading applications, you do pay a fee for every transaction that you make on these platforms.
+Like most other stock trading applications, you do pay a fee for every transaction you make on these platforms.
 It’s usually pretty small and you pay it both when buying and selling.

 The U.S. Securities and Exchange Commission has warned of potentially unlawful online trading platforms that lack regulatory oversight.
 This is because a lot of what’s happening right now with cryptocurrency is kind of like the Wild West.
 It’s mostly unregulated or self-regulated, and there’s no guarantee that most of these platforms are following any other rules besides ones that are self-imposed.

-It is important to understand that cryptocurrencies often go through extremely volatile swings, both up and down.
+It is also important to understand that cryptocurrencies often go through extremely volatile swings, both up and down.

 The Balance does not provide tax, investment, or financial services and advice.
 The information is being presented without consideration of the investment objectives, risk tolerance, or financial circumstances of any specific investor and might not be suitable for all investors.
 Past performance is not indicative of future results.
 Investing involves risk including the possible loss of principal.